matipuig/docker-nginx-certbot-template/additions/adminer/README.md

 # Add adminer to the compose

-**Note:** This container is protected following [these recommendations](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-adminer-with-nginx-on-an-ubuntu-18-04-server).
+**Note:** This container is protected following [these recommendations](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-phpmyadmin-with-nginx-on-an-ubuntu-18-04-server).
 Read them to understand what's going on here.
-They are for adminer, but they also apply for adminer.
+They are for phpmyadmin, but they also apply for adminer.

 ## Usage: